lsh-0/builder3/README.md

 to be configured.

-Virtual machines often require the *most* configuration, installing many pieces of software with specific configuration.
-There may also be infrastructure that requires configuring into a certain state that Terraform couldn't accomplish during provisioning.
+Virtual machines often require the *most* configuration, installing many pieces of software into a specific state.
+There may also be infrastructure that requires a certain state that Terraform couldn't accomplish during provisioning.

 And there may be multiple instances of resources that all require different configuration, like N ec2 instances, or N ec2 instances and an s3 bucket that